Free-by-cyclic groups are conjugacy separable: Virtually free vertex fillings

 Suppose that there exists some $k > 0$ such that $\ell_{\overline{T}}(g_2) = \ell_{\overline{T}}(g_1^k)$.
 Since hyperbolic elements in $G$ are conjugacy distinguished, there exists a finite quotient $\pi \colon \pi_1(\calg) \to Q$ such that $\pi(g_2)$ is not conjugate to $\pi(g_1^{\pm k})$.
 Let $N_2$ be the kernel of $\pi$.

 Then, the quotient $G \to G / N_1 \cap N_2$ corresponds to a virtually free filling such that the image of $g_2$ is not conjugate into the image $\langle g_1 \rangle$.
-The final claim follows from the fact that cyclic subgroups are conjugacy disntinguished in virtually free groups.
+The final claim follows from the fact that cyclic subgroups are conjugacy distinguished in virtually free groups. \end{proof}